pzponge/Yestoday/Warren_Buffett/Berkshire_Hathaway_Letters/2023_Letter_to_Berkshire_Shareholders.md

 Let's begin with the numbers.
 The *official* annual report begins on K-1 and extends for 124 pages.
 It is filled with a vast amount of information — some important, some trivial.

 Among its disclosures many owners, along with financial reporters, will focus on page K-72.
-There, they will find the proverbial "bottom line" labeled "Net earnings (loss).”The numbers read $90 billion for 2021, ($23 billion) for 2022 and $96 billion for 2023.
+There, they will find the proverbial "bottom line" labeled "Net earnings (loss).”
+The numbers read $90 billion for 2021, ($23 billion) for 2022 and $96 billion for 2023.

 What in the world is going on?